You have a Self-Directed IRA, but do you know the rules?

 A fiduciary to the IRA would be someone providing advice or services to the IRA or has discretionary control over the IRA.

-Examples of prohibited transactions with a Self-Directed IRA:
+Examples of IRA prohibited transactions with a Self-Directed IRA:

 - Borrowing money from your Self-Directed IRA